rajkumar-pamu/node-backend-reference/README.md

 ## 🧑‍💻 Author & Credits

 Created as a **team learning project** to explore backend API design, security, and deployment.
-Built with ❤️ using Node.js, Express, Sequelize, and SOAP.
+Built using Node.js, Express, Sequelize, and SOAP.

+**Author:** rpamu